Red Sox vs. Yankees Player Props Betting Odds

-The New York Yankees host the Boston Red Sox at Yankee Stadium on Saturday at 7:35 PM ET.
-Those looking to place a player prop wager can find odds for Gleyber Torres and others in this matchup.
+Player prop bet odds for Gleyber Torres and others are available when the New York Yankees host the Boston Red Sox at Yankee Stadium on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!